 What is a preprint or postprint?

 Generally speaking, a preprint is the manuscript submitted to a scholarly journal which will undergo peer review before being formally published.
-Preprints may also be known as an "accepted manuscript" in some journals.
+Preprints may also be known as an "original manuscript" in some journals.
 This is an example of a preprint in MarXiv.

 The postprint is the edited and peer-reviewed, but not yet typeset, version of the manuscript.
-Postprints may also be known as a "corrected proof" in some journals.
+Postprints may also be known as a "corrected proof" or "accepted manuscript" in some journals.
 This is an example of a postprint in MarXiv.

 For a quick primer on preprints, watch this 4-minute YouTube video.